hatamiarash7/WireGuard-Config-Generator/README.md

 # WireGuard config generator

-This script will generate tunnel config files for WireGuard.
+This simple script will generate tunnel config files for WireGuard.

 ## How to use